Germany: Police presence on migrant deportation flights nearly doubles | DW | 14.12.2019

-The number of police officers escorting deported migrants from Germany has nearly doubled in four years.
+The number of police officers escorting deported migrants from Germany has risen sharply over the past four years.
 Security staff are feeling the strain over safety concerns and distant destinations.

 The number of police officers accompanying deportation flights in Germany has nearly doubled in four years, despite overall deportations decreasing.